-• for students to learn

-- for students to be responsible for their behaviors - for students to accept the consequences of their behavior - for students to respect cultural diversity and ideological differences
+- for students to learn - for students to be responsible for their behaviors - for students to accept the consequences of their behavior - for students to respect cultural diversity and ideological differences

-The following behaviors are strictly prohibited: cheating, plagiarizing, violating copyright laws, cursing or using vulgar, abusive or demeaning language toward another person, and playing abusive or dangerous tricks or otherwise subjecting a student or an employee to personal indignity.
+The following behaviors are strictly prohibited: cheating, plagiarizing (including misuse of Artificial Intelligence software), violating copyright laws, cursing or using vulgar, abusive or demeaning language toward another person, and playing abusive or dangerous tricks or otherwise subjecting a student or an employee to personal indignity.
 You will be subject to disciplinary action/criminal charges for these behaviors.